 Over the past two years, Andrei and Mihai have been working together, sharing ideas, and inspiring each other.
 A visit to their weaving workshop is like a step back into time.

 They demonstrate the full gamut of the rag rug weaving process from how they warp the loom for weaving, thread the heddles, and then weave the scrap fabric into a beautiful, new vivid rug.

 The rag rugs are very durable and the best way to recycle old tarnished clothes and rags.
 Most of you would recognize these types of rugs, perhaps because you owned one made by your grandmother.

-In the workshop are items they have produced.
+In the workshop are items they have produced: Romanian blouses and costumes, rugs, carpets, table runners.
 Having the photos and videos of the process, and the memories of meeting the artists, combine for the best souvenir possible.
 I highly recommend visiting this place if you ever get the chance to visit Bucovina.

 Strictly Necessary Cookies

 Necessary cookies help make a website usable by enabling basic functions like page navigation and access to secure areas of the website.
 The website cannot function properly without these cookies.